 For example, you can do a little shopping and try some macarons from Lauderée – a great spot to enjoy the best afternoon tea in Paris.

-And if you time it right, you can even watch the Bastille Day parade or the end of the Tour de France as you enjoy all that one of the best streets in Paris has to offer.
+And if you time it right, you can even watch the Bastille Day parade or the end of the Tour de France or enjoy beautiful decorations over winter in Paris as you enjoy all that one of the best streets in Paris has to offer.

 Rue Denoyez is quite different from the rest of the famous streets in Paris.
 While most highlight Paris’ well-known attractions or historical ties, Rue Denoyez has a more modern feel.

 Rue Denoyez is known for its incredible street art.
 So, as you stroll down the street, you’ll find yourself taking picture after picture of the eye-catching murals.